‘Introvert happy hour’: Silent book clubs a novel respite for shy bookworms

 Wardah Books’ Kids Book Club

-Wardah Books specialises in literature for Muslim readers and also hosts a book club exploring children books featuring Muslim characters.
+Wardah Books specialises in literature for Muslim readers and hosts a book club exploring children’s books featuring Muslim characters.

 Where: Wardah Books, 58 Bussorah Street